deol1099/gshare-branch-pred-cmput429/README.md

 The patch makes a few small changes to the gem5 source code:
 - Add a GShare template to the `BranchPredictor.py` file
 - Add the GShare source to the SConscript build system
-- Provide template code for `gshare.hh` and `gshare.cc`
+- Provide template code for `gshare.hh` and `gshare.cc` both in `gem5/src/cpu/pred`

-fortunately, patch files are pretty readable, so if you want any specifics just go and look in the patch file.
+Fortunately, patch files are pretty readable, so if you want any specifics just go and look in the patch file.

 ## What should I submit?